jonathondilworth/algs2/README.md

  * ER Random graphs have a small clustering coefficient (this is a distinguishing characteristic).

 Its also important to note that these types of graphs have an **emergent feature**, in this case, you generally see the appearance of cycles or a [giant component](http://en.wikipedia.org/wiki/Giant_component "wiki link") at some threshold value of p.

+## Small World Networks

+Check out the Small-World-Network folder in the Repo.